ciaraxON/FSND_Final_Project/README.md

 - open the config.py file and locate the variable 'SQLALCHEMY_DATABASE_URI'
 - replace it with your url using the following format: "postgres://{username}:{password}@{host_and_port}/{database_name}"

+3. start a virtual environment

+.\venv\Scripts\activate

-3. we can now run the development server using:
+4. we can now run the development server

 flask run